Cold feet

 Vitamin B12

-Notorious among vegetarians and vegans: vitamin B12 is found primarily in animal products (meat, fish, dairy) and vegetarians and vegans should take a supplement.
-This is because B12 is responsible for the production of blood and nerves, amongst other things.
+Notorious among vegetarians and vegans: vitamin B12.
+This vitamine is found primarily in animal products (meat, fish, dairy) If you eat little or no meat, fish and dairy, it may be a good idea to supplement vitamin B12.
+This vitamine is responsible for the production of blood and nerves, amongst other things.
 An incipient deficiency can lead to pallor, weakness, lightheadedness and feeling cold.
 Have concerns?
 If so, see your GP so that he or she can refer you for a blood test.

 DIABETES